evanli05/top-cs-conference-tag-cloud/docs/DEVELOPMENT.md

 **Key Methods**:

 1. **`enrich_papers_with_abstracts(papers)`**
-   - Main orchestration method for three-tier approach
+   - Main orchestration method for multi-tier approach
+   - Tier 0: Searches OpenReview by title for papers with OpenReview URLs but missing forum IDs
    - Tier 1: Fetches from OpenReview for papers with `openreview_id`
    - Tier 2: Calls OpenAlex for bulk DOI-based fetching
    - Tier 3: Falls back to Semantic Scholar for missing DOI abstracts
+   - Tier 4: Fetches from NeurIPS Proceedings for NeurIPS 2020-2024 papers with proceedings URLs
    - Returns papers with abstract fields added

 2. **`_extract_openreview_id(url)`**